On the Beilinson-Bloch conjecture over function fields: Decomposition by endomorphisms

+\end{thm} \begin{proof} It suffices to assume that $E$ is defined over $\F_q$.
+Let $C$ be the smooth projective curve with function field $K$.
+Using Lemma \ref{lemTateEquivs} and Corollary \ref{corTateForEg} to check the needed injectivity of the cycle class map on $\CH^\bullet(\mf{h}(C) \otimes_\Q \otimes_F^g \mf{h}^1(E))$, the claim follows from essentially the same argument as in Lemma \ref{lemConcentrationOfCH}. \end{proof}

-\begin{cor} Suppose that resolution of singularities holds over $\F_p$ (in the sense that every finitely generated field over $\F_p$ is the function field of a smooth projective variety), and that for all smooth projective varieties $X$ over $\F_p$, the $\ell$-adic cycle class map is injective on $\CH^i(X)$.
-Then for any field $k$ of characteristic $p$, and any ordinary elliptic curve $E$ over $k$ with CM by $F$, $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for $i \neq g$. \end{cor} \begin{proof} It suffices to pass to a finite extension of $k$ and assume $E$ is defined over a finite field.
-Any element of $\CH^i(\otimes_F^g \mf{h}^1(E))$ is defined over a finitely generated subfield of $k$, so it then suffices to assume $k$ is finitely generated.
-By resolution of singularities, $k$ is the function field of a smooth projective variety over $\F_p$, and the claim follows from lemma \ref{lemConcentrationOfCH}. \end{proof}
+\begin{cor} Suppose that for all smooth projective varieties $X$ over $\F_p$, the $\ell$-adic cycle class map is injective on $\CH^i(X)$.
+Then for any field $k$ of positive characteristic $p$, and any ordinary elliptic curve $E$ over $k$ with CM by $F$, $\CH^i(\otimes_F^g \mf{h}^1(E)) = 0$ for $i \neq g$. \end{cor} \begin{proof} It suffices to assume that $k$ is finitely generated.
+We can then without loss of generality pass to a finite extension of $k$ and assume that $E$ is defined over a finite subfield of $k$.
+Finally, by applying an alteration \cite[Theorem 4.1]{dJ1996}, we reduce to the case where $k$ is the function field of a smooth projective variety over $\F_p$.
+Lemma \ref{lemConcentrationOfCH} now implies the claim. \end{proof}

-\begin{cor} Let $E$ be an elliptic curve over a field $k$ of characteristic $p$ which acquires CM over $\ol{k}$.
-Assuming the same conjectures as in corollary \ref{corGeneralConcentrationOfCH}, for all $g > 0$, $\CH^\bullet_{\alg}(E^g) = \CH^\bullet_{\num}(E^g)$. \end{cor} \begin{proof} It suffices to assume that $k$ is algebraically closed.
+\begin{cor} Let $E$ be a CM elliptic curve over a field $k$ of positive characteristic $p$.
+Under the same hypothesis as in Corollary \ref{corGeneralConcentrationOfCH}, for all $g > 0$, $\CH^\bullet_{\alg}(E^g) = \CH^\bullet_{\num}(E^g)$. \end{cor} \begin{proof} It suffices to assume that $k$ is algebraically closed.
 The case where $E$ is supersingular does not depend on any conjectures, and is \cite[corollary 2.12(iii)]{LF2021}.

 Suppose $E$ is ordinary, with endomorphism algebra $F$.
 By induction on $g$ it suffices to show $\CH^\bullet_{\alg}(\otimes_F^g \mf{h}^1(E)) = \CH^\bullet_{\num}(\otimes_F^g \mf{h}^1(E))$.
-But by corollary \ref{corGeneralConcentrationOfCH}, $\CH^\bullet(\otimes_F^g \mf{h}^1(E)) \subseteq \CH^g(E^g)$, and algebraic and numerical equivalence agree for zero-cycles on $E^g$ \cite[Proposition 10.2]{Moonen2024b}. \end{proof}
+But by Corollary \ref{corGeneralConcentrationOfCH}, $\CH^\bullet(\otimes_F^g \mf{h}^1(E)) \subseteq \CH^g(E^g)$, and algebraic and numerical equivalence agree for zero-cycles on $E^g$ \cite[Proposition 10.2]{Moonen2024b}. \end{proof}